Skip to main content

 Research should address one or more of these coastal management issues:

-• Impacts of coastal hazards to habitat restoration and conservation practices, including shoreline stabilization approaches;
+• Performance of habitat restoration and conservation practices, including shoreline stabilization approaches

 Deadline